HAYDER1hayder/Library-System/docs/README.md

     - Add borrowers.
     - Return borrowed books.
     - View all books and borrowers.
-    - Search for books by title or ISBN.
+    - Search for books by ISBN.
-    - Borrow available books.
+    - Borrow available books by ID.
-    - View list of borrowed books.
+    - View list of borrowed books by ID.

 ---